uhmanoaslist/uhmanoaslist.github.io/index.md

 Upon logging in with the correct credentials, functionality to *Sell an item*,
-  *Buy an item*,
+  *View Categories page to buy an item*,
-  *View items for sale*
-will be granted.
+  *View different user profiles to buy items*, will be granted.

-To list an item for sale, head to the *Sell an Item* page and fill out the respective information, the name of the item, your asking price for the item, the condition the item is in, and a image to show what the item looks like.
+To list an item for sale, head to the *Sell an Item* page and fill out the respective information, the name of the item, your asking price for the item, the condition the item is in, and a image to show what the item looks like and what category you believe your item falls under.
 Press submit to put up your item for sale.

 <img class="ui centered image" src="/images/SellPage.png">

 [Sell Page](http://uhmanoaslist.meteorapp.com/#/add)

 Each user will have a profile page with the ability to view items that they are putting up for sale, as well as items that they are potentially looking to buy.

-To buy an item, head to the categories page to browse the numerous and different items for sale.
+To buy an item, head to the categories page to browse the numerous different categories and different items within their respective categories for sale.

 <img class="ui centered image" src="/images/CategoryPage.png">

 [Category page](http://uhmanoaslist.meteorapp.com/#/list)

-To see more Details about an idividual item, check out the buy item page.
+To see more details about an idividual item, click the view button on the item you want to buy.
+You will be redirected to the item page where you can look at the sellers profile page which contains the contact information to buy the item.

 <img class="ui centered image" src="/images/ItemPage.png">

 [Item Page](http://uhmanoaslist.meteorapp.com/#/edit/WkNRoWoM5uHgJE99p)

-If you find any suspicous or illegal items, head to the report page to send an alert to our admins.
+If you find any suspicous or illegal items, head to the report page to send an alert to our admins by providing a description why the item needs to be checked over and press submit.

 <img class="ui centered image" src="/images/ReportPage.png">

 [Report Page](http://uhmanoaslist.meteorapp.com/#/report/WkNRoWoM5uHgJE99p)

+## Developer Guide

+To download the source code for UHManoasList, head to the [repository](https://github.com/uhmanoaslist/uhmanoalistcode) and download the master branch.

+To run the native app, head to your computers native terminal and install meteor using this command

+Then, cd into the master branch directory and get to the app folder and run this command

+After running *meteor npm run start* head to http://localhost:3000 to see the app running.

+To modify the native source code, we reccoment you use IntelliJ Idea to modify the source code to your liking.
+You can download it here https://www.jetbrains.com/idea/download/#section=mac